On the complementary Arthur representations and unitary dual for p-adic classical groups: Introduction

 has even cardinality. \end{thm}

-\begin{remark} Applying Theorems \ref{thm Ramanujan 1 intro} to the cases of $N=2, 3$, we obtain the following interesting constraints. \begin{enumerate} \item [(a)] If an irreducible cuspidal automorphic representation $\Pi$ of $\GL_2(\A_k)$ is of orthogonal type, then for any local place $v < \infty$, the $v$-local component $\Pi_v$ is tempered. \item [(b)] Suppose that $\Pi$ is an irreducible self-dual cuspidal automorphic representation of $\GL_3(\A_k)$ with a trivial central character and at any finite local place $v$ of $k$, the $v$-local component takes the form:
+\begin{remark} Applying Theorems \ref{thm Ramanujan 1 intro} to the cases of $N=2, 3$, we obtain the following interesting constraints. \begin{enumerate} \item [(a)] If an irreducible cuspidal automorphic representation $\Pi$ of $\GL_2(\A_k)$ is of orthogonal type, then for any local place $v < \infty$, the $v$-local component $\Pi_v$ is tempered. \item [(b)] Suppose that $\Pi$ is an irreducible self-dual cuspidal automorphic representation of $\GL_3(\A_k)$ which at any finite local place $v$ of $k$, the $v$-local component takes the form:

 for some $0 \leq x<\half{1}$ and $\chi^2=1$, where $1$ is the trivial representation of $\GL_1(k_v)$.
 If $\chi \neq 1$, then $x=0$, i.e., $\Pi_v$ is tempered.
 In particular, for any $v < \infty$, if $\Pi_v$ is ramified, then $\Pi_v$ is tempered. \end{enumerate} We expect that the above statements extend to all Archimedean local places $v$. \end{remark}